What Is Compersion?10 Ways to Achieve It

 8. Recognize the energy of a new relationship

 A new relationship can bring with it that warm-and-fuzzy, tingly sensation.
 But sometimes, when you see those same feelings exhibited by your partner toward someone else, it can be rather challenging to accept.
-But remember that you will also likely be at the receiving end of those wonderful sensations again yourself.

-Don’t let your jealousy sweep away the positive.
-Allow yourself to realize what your partner and his partner are feeling and what wonderful feelings they must be experiencing, as you have enjoyed in the past.
+Allow yourself to realize what your partner and his partner are feeling and what wonderful feelings they must be experiencing, as you have previously enjoyed.
 You might suddenly feel compersion sneaking up on you, and you hardly even know!

 9. Meet your partners’ other partners’